Shea Lacey: Early life

-support Liverpool F.C but he is a lifelong Manchester United fan.
+support Liverpool, but he is a Manchester United fan.
 He started playing football at the age of three, and also had an interest in boxing as a child.
+Lacey studied at Ashton-on-Mersey School and Sacred Heart Catholic College.

 Club career

-After his brother Paddy had rejected Manchester United in favour of Liverpool, their father decided that Luis and Shea would join the Manchester United academy due to the facilities and development opportunities being, in his opinion, of a better standard.
+After his brother Paddy had rejected Manchester United in favour of Liverpool, their father decided that Luis and Shea would join the Manchester United academy due to its facilities and development opportunities being, in his opinion, of a better standard.

-Lacey's impressive performances at youth level led to him being called up to the Manchester United under-18 side, making his debut at the age of fifteen.
+Lacey's impressive performances at youth level led to him being called up to the Manchester United under-18 side, making his debut at the age of 15.
 He also featured at the REWE Junior Cup in Gottingen, Germany, as well as a number of other international youth tournaments.
 He scored his first goal at under-18 level in a 3–3 draw with Wolverhampton Wanderers.

-He made his debut for the Manchester United under-21 side in a friendly against Dutch side Feyenoord.
+He made his debut for the Manchester United under-21 side in a friendly against Dutch side Feyenoord in March 2023.

+Lacey signed his first professional contract with United at the age of 17 in April 2024.

+He was named in a first-team matchday squad for the first time on 24 November 2025, for a Premier League match against Everton.
+On 21 December 2025, Lacey made his debut for Manchester United as an 85th-minute substitute for Leny Yoro in a 2–1 loss to Aston Villa in the Premier League.

+Lacey made his FA Cup debut as a substitute on 11 January 2026 at Old Trafford against Brighton & Hove Albion, but was sent off in the 89th minute after receiving a second yellow card for dissent.

+Lacey came on as a 62nd minute sub to make his third Premier League appearance against Brighton & Hove Albion on 24 May 2026 under Michael Carrick, becoming the first player to make three Premier League appearances each under a different manager at the club.

+Shea made his full first team debut in an EFL cup tie against Brighton on 16 September 2026.
+He scored after 7 minutes.

 International career

-Born in England, Lacey is of Irish descent.
-He has represented England at under-15 and under-16 level.
+Lacey is eligible to represent England or the Republic of Ireland at international level.
+He has played youth international football for England at under-15, under-16, under-17 and under-20 levels.

-On 6 September 2023, Lacey made his England U17 debut, providing two assists for England in a 3-2 defeat to Portugal at the Pinatar Arena.
+On 6 September 2023, Lacey made his England under-17 debut, providing two assists for England in a 3–2 defeat to Portugal at the Pinatar Arena.

-On 10 October 2025, Lacey made his England U20 debut during a 1-0 defeat to Switzerland at St. George's Park.
+On 10 October 2025, Lacey made his England under-20 debut during a 1–0 defeat to Switzerland at St. George's Park.